 On July 31, 2006, he was traded to the Los Angeles Dodgers in part because of the scouting reports of Phil Rizzo, an elderly scout who specializes in looking over Chicago Cubs and Chicago White Sox players.
 In his first start for his new team on August 3, 2006, he pitched six innings of no-hit ball before rain forced a delay.
 After the delay, other pitchers were put in in relief, and the no-hitter was lost.
 He went 6-3 in 12 starts for the Dodgers, bringing his seasonal total to 15 wins, his 18th season of 15 or more wins overall.
 He also started a game in the NLDS against the New York Mets, the 30th post-season start of his career.
 In his final season, in 2008, Greg went 14 starts without a win while pitching for the San Diego Padres; it was the second longest such streak ever recorded by a former Cy Young Award winner - Fernando Valenzuela had gone 19 starts without a win for the Dodgers in 1988 and 1989.

 Maddux could also help himself with the bat.
-He collected 180 sacrifice bunts over the course of his career, the highest total for a right-handed hitting pitching; his long-time teammate Tom Glavine, a left-handed batter, holds the record for all pitchers, with 216 at the end of the 2008 season.
+He collected 180 sacrifice bunts over the course of his career, the highest total for a right-handed hitting pitcher; his long-time teammate Tom Glavine, a left-handed batter, holds the record for all pitchers, with 216 at the end of the 2008 season.
+One little-known aspect of Maddux's career is that he is the all-time leader for intentional walks for pitchers active after 1955, with 177.
+Next is Gaylord Perry, with 164.
+The top five pitchers on the list are all Hall of Famers and certainly in Maddux and Perry's case, they were both pitchers with high strikeout rates who were also very good at inducing ground balls - a combination that makes the intentional walk a much more rewarding strategy than on the average.

 Maddux was voted onto the Rawlings All-Time Gold Glove Team in 2007.